 A traumatic event is a frightening, dangerous or violent event that poses a threat to a child’s life or body integrity.
 Trauma can result from adversities such as community violence, natural disasters, unintentional injuries, terrorism, racism, immigrant or refugee traumas and/or those involving the caregiving relationship such as intimate partner violence, parental substance use, parental mental illness, caregiver death, separation from a caregiver, neglect or abuse – originally defined as adverse childhood experiences (ACEs).
-Pediatricians are likely to be the first, and often only, professionals who encounter the 68% of American children who have experienced trauma and have the greatest potential for early identification and response to childhood trauma.
+Pediatricians are likely to be the first, and often only, professionals who encounter the nearly two thirds of American children who have experienced trauma and have the greatest potential for early identification and response to childhood trauma.

 TIC is fundamentally relational health care – the ability to form safe, stable and nurturing relationships (SSNRs).
 Pediatricians are able to support the caregiver-child relationship, the context in which there can be recovery from trauma and the restoration of resilience.